|

 A prerequisite for registering for and participating in the exam is obtaining a credit.

-The subject of the exam will be the entire (presented) scope of the lecture.
-It is necessary to know all essential definitions, theorems and statements (including assumptions), understand their mutual relationships and at least broadly explain their justification (proofs).
+The subject of the exam will be the entire scope of the lecture.
+It is necessary to know all essential definitions, theorems and propositions, including their assumptions, understand their mutual relationships and be able to at least broadly explain their justification (proof).

 The exam consists of a written and oral part.
-The written part precedes the oral part and failure to pass it means that the entire exam is assessed with a failed grade and the oral part is no longer continued.
-Failure to pass the oral part of the exam means that both parts of the exam, i.e., the written and oral, must be repeated at the next date.
-The exam grade is determined on the basis of the written and oral parts.
+The written part precedes the oral part and failure to pass it means that the entire exam is assessed with a failing grade and the oral part is no longer performed.
+Failure to pass the oral part of the exam means that both parts of the exam (the written and oral part), must be re-taken at the next try.
+The final grade is determined on the basis of the written and oral part.
+Last update: Dvořák Jiří, doc.
+RNDr., Ph.D.
+(09.02.2026)

 |